drewm27/speakerrankings/portable/speakers/Harman-Kardon-Onyx-Studio-4.md

 layout: page
 title: Harman Kardon Onyx Studio 4 Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
-share-description: "The Harman Kardon Onyx Studio 4 ranks #44 out of 73 total Large Size Portable Bluetooth Speakers Ranked.
+share-description: "The Harman Kardon Onyx Studio 4 ranks #44 out of 73 total Large Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Harman Kardon Onyx Studio 4 ranks [#44 out of 73 total Large Size Portable Bluetooth Speakers Ranked](/portable/large/#44-harman-kardon-onyx-studio-4-100) for sound quality.
+The Harman Kardon Onyx Studio 4 ranks [#44 out of 73 total Large Size Portable Bluetooth Speakers](/portable/large/#44-harman-kardon-onyx-studio-4-100) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

 ## #44 Harman Kardon Onyx Studio 4: $100
 - Negatives: 8 hour battery at medium volume.
 Not at loud as others.
 Not as deep of bass as the newer Onyx.
 External AC power brick for charging.